-The introduction of Earned Schedule (ES), as an extension of Earned Value Management, led to the discovery of schedule adherence (SA).
-With SA, project managers can observe how closely the project execution follows the planned schedule.
+The introduction of Earned Schedule (ES), as an extension of Earned Value Management, led to the discovery of Schedule Adherence (SA).
+With SA, project managers can observe how closely the project execution follows the planned schedule, by monitoring the Schedule Adherence Index (SAI).
 SA provides methods for identifying tasks that may have performance restricted by impediments or process constraints, and other tasks that may experience rework in the future.
-As well, calculation methods have been created for determining the rework generated from performing tasks out of their planned sequence.
+As well, calculation methods have been created, utilizing SAI, for determining the rework generated from performing tasks out of their planned sequence.
 Thus, project managers have facility to assess the cost impact of rework.
 Rework obviously impacts project cost, but it must, also, increase project duration.
 This presentation takes another step in the evolution of ES.
 A method is developed for determining the duration increase caused by rework.